torvalds/linux/Documentation/admin-guide/xfs.rst

 		XFS_PTAG_VERIFIER_ERROR         0x00000100

 	This option is intended for debugging only.

-  fs.xfs.irix_symlink_mode	(Min: 0  Default: 0  Max: 1)
-	Controls whether symlinks are created with mode 0777 (default) or whether their mode is affected by the umask (irix mode).

-  fs.xfs.irix_sgid_inherit	(Min: 0  Default: 0  Max: 1)
-	Controls files created in SGID directories.
-	If the group ID of the new file does not match the effective group ID or one of the supplementary group IDs of the parent dir, the ISGID bit is cleared if the irix_sgid_inherit compatibility sysctl is set.

   fs.xfs.inherit_sync		(Min: 0  Default: 1  Max: 1)
 	Setting this to "1" will cause the "sync" flag set